KarlisKazulis/AltTester-unity-tests/README.md

 Test secenarios:

-SubmitButton_IsInteractable - checks if the submit button can be pressed Count_Increases_WhenSubmitPressed - checks that pressing Submit button increments the counter by exactly 1 Count_IsTen_AfterTenSubmits - check whether the counter is exactly 10 after 10 clicks
+- SubmitButton_IsInteractable - checks if the submit button can be pressed-
+- Count_Increases_WhenSubmitPressed - checks that pressing Submit button increments the counter by exactly 1
+- Count_IsTen_AfterTenSubmits - check whether the counter is exactly 10 after 10 clicks